QubesOS/qubes-doc/project-security/verifying-signatures.md

 (Notice that the outputs match the values from the digest file.)

-However, it is possible that an attacker replaced `Qubes-RX-x86_64.iso` with a malicious ISO, computed the hash values for that ISO, and replaced the values in `Qubes-RX-x86_64.iso.DIGESTS` with his own set of values.
+However, it is possible that an attacker replaced `Qubes-RX-x86_64.iso` with a malicious ISO, computed the hash values for that malicious ISO, and replaced the values in `Qubes-RX-x86_64.iso.DIGESTS` with his own set of values.
-Therefore, ideally, we should also verify the authenticity of the listed hash values.
+Therefore, we should also verify the authenticity of the listed hash values.
 Since `Qubes-RX-x86_64.iso.DIGESTS` is a clearsigned PGP file, we can use GPG to verify it from the command line:

  1. [Get the Qubes Master Signing Key and verify its authenticity][QMSK]